-My Simply Perfect Vanilla Cupcake recipe has been one of the most popular (and commented upon!) posts on Baking a Moment, since it was published back in July.
+My Simply Perfect Vanilla Cupcakes recipe has been one of the most popular (and commented upon!) posts on Baking a Moment since it was published back in July.
 But there were a few issues, and a lot of questions I wish I had addressed within the post.

 And I just keep getting pickier and pickier.
 After a while, it started to bug me that the batter was a bit drippy.
 I’m a tough one to please!
 And for me to want to keep making a recipe, over and over, it has to meet all of the following prerequisites:

 - The texture has to be spot on (for a cupcake, this means moist and tender, but sturdy enough to stand up to lots of yummy frosting).